RosmaryFC/Meme-ify-Me-ARHM/README.md

   -Number of hours:

 * Hoshiko Oki:
-  -Responsible for: UI + capturing image and implementing avery(if time permits)
+  -Responsible for: UI + call camera app and capturing image, load to image view implementing avery
   -Number of hours:

 * Marbella Vidals: